swiateks/CodeQuality/labs/lab02.md

 1. Open the java file [Company.java](../module2/codeReview/Company.java)
 2. Notice The main method tries to print the fourth item in the array, which doesn’t exist.
-3. If you execute this program, it causes the ArrayIndexOutOfBoundsException exception to be thrown.
+3. If you execute this program(Run as Java from VS Code), it causes the ArrayIndexOutOfBoundsException exception to be thrown.
 4. When that happens, the program’s execution is stopped and the exception’s message is shown.
 5. The fourth and fifth messages are never displayed.
 There is no exception handling.
 6. Now replace this entire code will below snippet